 CHN customers have full access to their personal information at any time and may contact our head office for our Request for Personal Information Form and/or the Correction of Personal Information Form.
-Customers are made aware of the process for obtaining personal information on our web site and at their initial interview through our Consent for Use of Personal Information form.
+Customers are made aware of the process of obtaining personal information on our website.

-CHN customers are made aware of our complaints process on our web site and at their initial interview through our Consent for Use of Personal Information form.
+CHN customers are made aware of our complaints process on our website.
 See also our Complaints Procedure.

-CHN has outline what personal information is disclosed to other organizations in our List of Personal Information Collected.
+CHN has outlined what personal information is disclosed to other organizations in our List of Personal Information Collected.

 9. Give Individuals Access

-CHN staff are trained in the procedures for responding to individual inquiries regarding their personal information, how it is or has been used, and to whom it has been disclosed.
+CHN employees are trained in the procedures for responding to individual inquiries regarding their personal information, how it is or has been used, and to whom it has been disclosed.
 CHN customers have full access to their personal information at any time and may contact our head office for our Request for Personal Information Form.
-Customers are made aware of the process for obtaining personal information on our web site and at their initial interview through our Consent for Use of Personal Information form.
+Customers are made aware of the process of obtaining personal information on our website.

-CHN customers may correct errors in their personal information by phone, by logging into their host portal account or by completing our Correction of Personal Information Form.
-Customers are made aware of the process for correcting personal information on our web site and at their initial interview through our Consent for Use of Personal Information form.
+CHN customers may correct errors in their personal information by phone, by logging into their host or student portal account, or by completing our Correction of Personal Information Form.
+Customers are made aware of the process for correcting personal information on our website.
 CHN verifies the identity of the requestor by signature, as outlined in our Request for Personal Information Form.

 10. Provide Recourse